 Humpback whales in New Caledonia, beloved and carefully watched

-See the beauty of the lagoon of New Caledonia for yourself through accessible outdoors activities
+Discover the lagoon of New Caledonia through accessible outdoors activities

-Here is a list of marine reserves in New Caledonia that can be you can enjoy snorkelling:
+Here is the list of marine reserves in New Caledonia where you can easily go snorkelling:

 - From Nouméa, you can easily reach Larégnère, Signal and Duck Islands thanks to the taxi-boats departing from Port Moselle or Anse Vata Beach.
 Duck Island or “Ile aux Canards” has been a sustainable resource management area since 1989, located only 1km from Nouméa (5 minutes taxi-boat, 1,200 CPF A / R, or about 10 € / £9).
 The reef is small, but 150 species of fish have been identified there.
 Its underwater trail stretches for 400m from the beach of the islet and has a maximum depth of 7m.
 It is equipped with 5 educational buoys with a small information board presenting the marine species.
 Every weekend, volunteers are present to give free information about the underwater trail.

 - The underwater trail of the Domain of Deva is located at the heart of the protected marine area of Poe.
 There are many turtles, and the corals have unusual shapes and colours such as a purple coral looking like a horseshoe.
 The Domain of Deva is a natural park used as a buffer zone protecting Poe Lagoon.
 The underwater trail is located 2.5 km from the beach, near the barrier reef of Poe Lagoon.
 The best way to get there is with the Poe glass-bottom boat (2,500 CPF, the 1 ½ hour trip, about 21 €/ £18).